rafatmunshi/LibraryManagement/README.md

 ID is the primary key here and the remaining columns are functionally dependent on the primary key. borrower_id has a one to many relation with book ID.
 This makes this table to be in Boyce Codd Normalised Form of the relational database.

-In the Java Spring Project, Dependency Injection and MVC design pattern is used.
+In the Java Spring Project, Dependency Inversion and MVC design pattern is used.

 API design-
 To get all the books available in the Library-